 Nigeria: Boko Haram Likely to Increase Assault on Christians, Others

-On March 3, Boko Haram published a video showing the beheading of two spies.
+On March 3, an extremist group that is located primarily in Northern Nigeria published a video showing the beheading of two spies.
 It was the first time Boko Haram sent out such a video.
 Ashagrie, a persecution analyst for Open Doors’ World Watch List Research team, comments: “The act indicates that Boko Haram might be trying to incorporate itself into Islamic State.
 According to reports, Islamic State supporters are already calling Boko Haram the ‘Islamic State of Africa.’”

 The video was posted online and seemed to have borrowed certain elements from productions of beheadings by Islamic State.